moonmeister/moonmeister/README.md

 ### Hi there 👋 - I'm Alex

-I'm working as a consultant for folks building on the web as a way to support the Open Source work I do on projects like @Gatsbyjs, @Gatsby_UC, and @WPGraphQL.
-If you're intrested in having me consult on your project please checkout my [GitHub Sponsors page](https://github.com/sponsors/moonmeister).
+I'm working as a consultant for folks building on the web as a way to support the open-source work I do on projects like [Gatsby](gatsbyjs.com/), [Gatsby User Collective](https://gatsbyuc.dev), and [WPGraphQL](https://www.wpgraphql.com).
+If you are intrested in supporting my work or having me consult on your project please checkout my [GitHub Sponsors page](https://github.com/sponsors/moonmeister).

 I sometimes share what I'm learning over at https://moonmeister.net/blog.